jaard/romstools-visual/README.md

 # Romstools-visual

-This is a module providing some tools for visualizing output of the ROMS regional ocean model in python. (e.g. extracting slices and sections).
+This is a module providing some tools for visualizing output of the ROMS regional ocean model in python. (e.g. extracting horizontal slices and vertical sections).
 The functions were adapted from the original ROMSTOOLS Matlab code by Penven et al., 2007 (https://doi.org/10.1016/j.envsoft.2007.07.004).

 ## Installation (Mac OSX)